Qowface/codelou-frontend-project/README.md

-# CodeLou Front-End Project
+# New Tab Dashboard

 This is my project for the Code Louisville Front-End Web Development course.
-It is a dashboard / home page designed to give you information at a glance.
-As this is only a front-end, there is a lot of placeholder data.
+It is a dashboard / home page / new tab page designed to give you information at a glance.
+It includes a greeting based on time of day, a clock, a randomized quote, news articles, and bookmarks.
+As this is only a front-end project, placeholder data is used.

 ## Included Features:
 * Media Queries: